ESA Response to COVID-19

 To that end, ESA has limited operational site visits.

-- ESA has cancelled all training/Master Electrician exams/large gatherings/conferences/networking events until the end of April.
+- ESA cancelled all training/Master Electrician exams/large gatherings/conferences/networking events until the end of April.

-- ESA is suspending all business air travel, including domestic.
+- ESA suspended all business air travel, including domestic.

 ESA will continue to monitor and provide updates related to COVID -19 as circumstances change.